ruthrootz/c-sharp-interview-prep/README.md

 - [x] four OOP principles
     - encapsulation: each instance of an object has its own protected data
     - abstraction: you don't have to know how the class works, just what you can do with it
-    - inheritance: classes can inherit other classes in order to not duplicate methods/properties that multiple classes need
+    - inheritance: classes can inherit other classes in order not to duplicate methods/properties across multiple classes
-    - polymorphism: a child class can be used just like the parent class (e.g. each class that inherets from Vehicle will have a drive() function that does what's expected)
+    - polymorphism: use the same logic for multiple types, e.g. generics
 - [x] OOP explained with a car analogy
     - the objects: Vehicle made up of NumberOfWheels, MPG, etc.
     - the methods: Drive(), Refuel()